gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - TBD

+### Task group accessible from the Tooling API

+Tasks in Gradle may define a group attribute, but this group wasn't accessible from the Tooling API.
+It is now possible to query the group of a task from the tooling model.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.